How Much Space Should I Leave Open Around My Furnace?

 • Used filters

-If you have a cat, situate your litter box elsewhere.
+If you have a cat, place your litter box in another room.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the unpleasant odors all over your home.
+Plus, the furnace could circulate the stinky odors throughout your home.

-You should also frequently clean by your furnace to block dust from building up.
+You should also frequently clean around your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or annual maintenance in Cambridge, Pliescott HVAC Services LLC can expertly handle your needs.
-Our highly trained technicians can work on any HVAC model or brand.
+Whether you want furnace replacement or regular maintenance in Cambridge, Pliescott HVAC Services LLC can expertly meet your needs.
+Our highly trained technicians can repair any heating equipment model or brand.